Electricity Class 10 MCQ

 Related posts:

-Identify the incorrect statement: Magnetic field lines due to a circular coil is
+Which of the following statements about magnetic field lines around a circular coil is incorrect?

-A moving charge experiences a maximum force when the angle between its velocity and the magnetic field is
+A charged particle in motion feels the greatest magnetic force when the angle between its velocity and the magnetic field is

 (a) 0°